-- Monroe's Motivated Sequence speech example
+- A persuasive speech using Monroe's Motivated Sequence

-By: Susan Dugdale | Last modified: 08-05-2022
+By: Susan Dugdale

-In addition there's: notes covering the topic, context (audience) and purpose of the speech, a list of references used, a personal explanation as to why I wrote it, and links to more persuasive speech resources.
+In addition, there's: notes covering the topic, context (audience) and purpose of the speech, a list of references used, a personal explanation as to why I wrote it, and links to more persuasive speech resources.

 I hope it's useful to you!

-General topic
+General topic:

 - the impact of suicide on those left behind